Organisational structure of our business

 In addition to our core values which guide how we work at Mills & Reeve, we also have the following policies published on our Intranet (which is accessible by all employees):

 Mills & Reeve also works with clients to raise the profile of the issue of modern slavery and human trafficking, and to advise on implementing modern slavery compliance programmes.
-The team will write or contribute to articles on issues around modern slavery, particularly in the context of supply chains (see Protecting reputation - why understanding your supply change is so important - July 2021 and Coronavirus series: building a thriving supply chain - July 2021).
+The team will write or contribute to articles on issues around modern slavery, particularly in the context of supply chains (see Protecting reputation - why understanding your supply chain is so important and Coronavirus series: building a thriving supply chain).

 Our due diligence